josmar-crwdstffng/angular/aio/content/guide/entry-components.md

 </div>

-Though the `@NgModule` decorator has an `entryComponents` array, most of the time you won't have to explicitly set any entry components because Angular adds components listed in `@NgModule.bootstrap` and those in route definitions to entry components automatically.
+Though the `@NgModule` decorator has an `entryComponents` array, most of the time you will not have to explicitly set any entry components because Angular adds components listed in `@NgModule.bootstrap` and those in route definitions to entry components automatically.
 Though these two mechanisms account for most entry components, if your application happens to bootstrap or dynamically load a component by type imperatively, you must add it to `entryComponents` explicitly.

 ### `entryComponents` and the compiler